top of page

 Senator 2023-Present

-Representative Kaufman support of UA was minimum.
+Representative Kaufman support of UA was more visible in 2022.

 During the 2022 session, Representative Kaufman voted against the House budget and later voted YES on the conference committee final budget.